Edmund Ironside, 1st Baron Ironside: Home Defence

 In his diary on the afternoon of 25 May, Ironside wrote that "I am now concentrating upon the Home Defence ...
 [The Cabinet] want(s) a change to some man well-known in England.
 They are considering my appointment".
 That night, he spoke to Churchill, offering to take up the new post, and – again from his diary:

-His appointment as Commander-in-Chief, Home Forces was announced to the public on 27 May, succeeding Sir Walter Kirke.
-Ironside was succeeded as CIGS by his deputy, Sir John Dill.
+His appointment as Commander-in-Chief, Home Forces was announced to the public on 27 May, succeeding General Sir Walter Kirke.
+At the same time Ironside was succeeded as CIGS by his deputy, Sir John Dill.
 In his new command, Ironside commanded a force which amounted – on paper – to fifteen Territorial Infantry divisions, a single armoured division, fifty-seven home-defence battalions, and the Local Defence Volunteers (later the Home Guard).
 However, all of these were deficient in training and organisation, as the operational units had already been sent to France.
 They were also lacking in equipment; the force as a whole had almost no modern artillery or anti-tank guns, and the armoured division had just a small number of light tanks.

 The deficiencies with equipment led to an overall lack of mobility, which coupled with the limited training of the units meant that very few were capable of organised offensive counter-attacks against an invading force.
 As a result, the only way they could practically be used would be to commit them to static defence; Ironside planned to steadily pull units away from the coast and into a central mobile reserve, but this was not possible until they were trained and equipped for the role.
 He threw himself into the details of the strategy, laying out plans for the static defence of village strongpoints by the Home Guard, patrols of "Ironsides" armoured cars to strengthen the divisions, and light artillery mounted on trucks as improvised tank destroyers.